avacadosANDapricots/VideoStitching/README.md

-# Video Frame Stitching for CCTV Camera Movement
+git # Video Frame Stitching for CCTV Camera Movement

-This project extracts frames from a CCTV video, preprocesses them, stitches them into a panorama when the camera moves, and saves the stitched image.
+This project extracts frames from a CCTV video only when the camera is moving, stitches them into a panorama when the camera stops, and saves each stitched image.

 ## Features
+- Detects camera movement using frame-to-frame difference (motion detection)
-- Extracts frames at intervals from a video file
+- Extracts and collects frames only during camera movement
-- Preprocesses frames (resize, grayscale, denoise, enhance)
-- Stitches frames into a panorama using OpenCV
+- Stitches frames into a panorama when the camera stops
-- Saves the stitched image to a specified directory
+- Saves each panorama to the `StitchedFrame` directory
+- Handles multiple movement events in a single video (creates multiple panoramas)

 ## Requirements
 - Python 3.x